 - Other commercial 4x4s drive better

 The Mitsubishi Shogun Sport Commercial is a commercial 4x4 van version of the largest model in Mitsubishi’s current SUV range.
-This means that in place of the usual rear seats there’s a custom-built load platform that ends in a steal bulkhead behind the driver and front passenger.
+This means that in place of the usual rear seats there’s a custom-built load platform that ends in a steel bulkhead behind the driver and front passenger.
 This 2021 Mitsubishi Shogun Sport review will take you through all the pros and cons.

-On sale since 2019, it’s a smart-looking thing and comes loaded with standard kit as it’s based on the range-topping Shogun Sport 4 specification, offering buyers a lot more car-like luxury than most traditional vans.
+On sale since 2019, this is a smart-looking thing and comes loaded with standard kit as it’s based on the range-topping Shogun Sport 4 specification, offering buyers a lot more car-like luxury than most traditional vans.